httptoolkit/mockttp/README.md

 with a library designed for modern JS & async/await, and enjoy helpful debuggability with self-explaining mocks.

-HTTP Server Mock lets you truly integration test your HTTP requests with thorough library-agnostic HTTP mocking that can mock requests from your code, your dependencies, your subprocesses, native code, your server (from your browser), every crazy npm library you've installed and even remote devices (if they use your machine as a proxy).
+Mockttp lets you truly integration test your HTTP(S) requests with thorough library-agnostic HTTP mocking that can mock requests from your code, your dependencies, your subprocesses, native code, your server (from your browser), every crazy npm library you've installed and even remote devices (if they use your machine as a proxy).
 See